Traeth Mawr: Completion

 Soon after completion in 1812, the embankment was breached in a violent storm.
 Repairs were completed by the end of September 1814.
-Although the original estimate to complete The Cob was £23,500 (£16.9million in 2014), it eventually cost Madocks £60,000 (£43.3million in 2014) to finish.
-At its seaward end, Traeth Mawr joins "Traeth Bach" ("little sands"), the estuary of the Afon Dwyryd.
+Although the original estimate to complete the Cob was £23,500 (£16.9million in 2014), it eventually cost Madocks £60,000 (£43.3million in 2014) to finish.
+At its seaward end, Traeth Mawr joins "Traeth Bach" ("little sands"), the estuary of the River Dwyryd.

 Transport

-In 1836, the Ffestiniog Railway began using The Cob when it built a tramroad to transport slate from the quarries around the inland town of Blaenau Ffestiniog to Porthmadog where it was loaded onto ships.
+In 1836, the Ffestiniog Railway began using the Cob when it built a tramroad to transport slate from the quarries around the inland town of Blaenau Ffestiniog to Porthmadog, where it was loaded onto ships.
 Empty wagons were hauled back up to the quarries by horses.
-Loaded dandy waggons used gravity to run downhill from Blaenau Ffestiniog to the port across The Cob.
+Loaded dandy waggons used gravity to run downhill from Blaenau Ffestiniog to the port across the Cob.
 After a number of trials and some modifications, the line was upgraded to a narrow gauge railway in 1863.
 In 1927 the Cob was breached again, and took several months to repair.

 A carriageway was also constructed at a lower level on the inland side to take a public highway.
-Until September 2003, when The Cob was bought by the Welsh Assembly Government, all vehicles crossing the embankment were required to pay a toll.
+Until September 2003, when the Cob was bought by the Welsh Assembly Government, all vehicles crossing the embankment were required to pay a toll.
 The collection of fees often caused traffic jams at peak holiday travel times: it was not exceptional for queues to back up to 1 mi in each direction.
 In 2002, the highway across the Cob was widened while a separate path was added for walkers and cyclists.
 The pedestrian route now forms part of Lôn Las Cymru, the national cycle route from Holyhead to Cardiff.

 In 2010 work started on the Porthmadog, Minffordd and Tremadog bypass to reduce the amount of through traffic in the town.
-On completion the original course of the A487 across The Cob was renumbered as the A4971.
+On completion the original course of the A487 across the Cob was renumbered as the A4971.

 In 2012, 260 m of the embankment were widened on the seaward side of the Porthmadog end to allow a second platform to be constructed at the Ffestiniog & Welsh Highland Railway's Harbour Station.